vishallb/SQL-Data-Analysis-Projects/Analyzing CIA Factbook Data/readme.md

 It provides basic intelligence on the history, people, government, economy, energy, geography, environment, communications, transportation, military, terrorism, and transnational issues for 266 world entities.

-The main goal of this project was to familiarize with the beginner SQL concepts, summary statistics and subqueries.
+The main goal of this project was to familiarize with the beginner SQL concepts, aggregate functions and subqueries.